drphilgood1985/NewsTop/README.md

 **Custom Prompt Override**
 - Skip news-driven prompts entirely with `-prompt` / `--prompt` / `-p`.
 - Example: `npm run start -- -prompt "a man in front of a seaside cafe sips coffee while seagulls circle"`
-- The supplied text becomes the exact image prompt (OpenAI refinement and keyword extraction are bypassed).
+- The supplied text becomes the base scene; if `OPENAI_API_KEY` is set the refiner enhances it with relevant pop-culture cues before passing it to Gemini.
 - You can also set `CUSTOM_PROMPT="..." npm run start` for automation/scripting.

 **Test Run (detailed logs)**